 UW performing well in spring ball winning four straight with no goals allowed

-Evans, a native of Gillette, Wyo., joins the Cowgirls after spending eight successful seasons as the women's soccer head coach at the University of Mary, in Bismarck, N.D.
+Evans, a native of Gillette, Wyo., joined the Cowgirls in 2012 after spending eight successful seasons as the women's soccer head coach at the University of Mary in Bismarck, N.D.
 During his eight seasons, he helped lead the Marauders in the transition from an NAIA school to the NCAA Division II level.
-Throughout his eight seasons he led U-Mary to an 86-64-18 overall record.
+Throughout his eight seasons, he led U-Mary to an 86-64-18 overall record.

 In 2011, Evans led the Marauders to an 11-8-1 overall record and a 7-5-1 record in the Northern Sun Intercollegiate Conference (NSIC).
 He led the 2010 U-Mary squad to an 8-7-5 record.
 The 2009 Marauders finished the season with a 9-8-4 record.
 His 2008 U-Mary team won 11 games on its way to a 11-10-1 overall record and a semifinal berth in the NSIC tournament.